 Paycheck Protection Program (PPP) Forgivable Loans

 You do not need to submit your Forgiveness Application for last year’s PPP before you apply for a Second Draw this year.
 However, you do need to certify that you used the funds properly and that you incurred a reduction in gross receipts of at least 25% in any one quarter’s comparison between 2019 and 2020.
-Do not apply for a PPP if you plan to apply for a Shuttered Venue Operators Grant.

 - Form 2483- First Draw Borrower Application and Top-line Overview

 - Form 2483-SD – Second Draw Borrower Application and Top-line Overview